 - You can exclude business assets if they are needed to facilitate future trading.

 - An IVA prevents creditors from taking action or continuing from adding further interest or charges to their debt.

 - The payment terms can allow payment breaks and extend the arrangement if there are missed payments but creditors would have to agree these terms.

-- If you cannot keep to the terms of the IVA, your IVA could fail when you become liable for the balance owed to your creditors.
+- If you cannot keep to the terms of the IVA, your IVA could fail when you become liable for the balance owed to your creditors including any interest accrued.
 You could also end up bankrupt.

 - Creditors can put forward modifications which are likely to ensure efforts are made to introduce equity in property or surplus assets are sold and the funds are introduced.

 - Creditors could refuse to extend credit to your business post approval of the IVA.

 - An IVA requires creditors to vote on whether to accept, alter or reject the arrangement and any debts incurred after the date of approval cannot be included in the solution